TheTigerII/Radar-UREx/Userguide.md

 - PC Ethernet interface configured as `192.168.33.30/24` by default.
 - DCA1000 reachable at `192.168.33.180`.
 - Radar running SDK CLI firmware when using `profile.cfg` and direct serial.
+- Radar booted in the functional mode required by that firmware.
+For a Rev C IWR6843ISK/IWR6843ISK-ODS, the bundled TI user guide lists S1.1 through S1.6 as Off, Off, On, On, Off, don't-care (`00110X`).
+Confirm the board revision before changing switches; SOP state is sampled at reset.
+- Radar command UART known or discoverable, such as `COM4` on Windows or `/dev/ttyUSB0` on Linux.
 - `profile.cfg` must enable ADC LVDS streaming, for example:

 ```text